State Bank of India Q1 Results: Net profit grows 178% to Rs 16,884 crore, asset quality improves

 The poll also showed that the bank would report a 26.7 percent rise in net interest income (NII) to Rs 39,533 crore.
 Here, the lender reported a NII growth of 24.71 percent where it stood Rs 38,905 crore, missing market expectations.

+The net interest margin (NIM) of the bank stood at 3.33 percent from 3.02 percent last year.
+The domestic IM of the lender grew by 24 bps to 3.47 percent from 3.23 last year.
+On a sequential basis, the NIM of bank was at 3.6 percent in the March 2023 quarter.

-The gross non-performing assets of the bank declined to 2.76 percent as compared with 3.91 percent last year.
+The gross non-performing assets (GNPA) ratio of the bank declined to 2.76 percent as compared with 3.91 percent last year.

+Also read: SBI Mutual Fund's IPO plan shelved for now, says SBI chairman Dinesh Kumar Khara

+On December 15, 2021, SBI had announced its plan to offload a 6 per cent stake in SBI MF through an IPO and was planning to raise around USD 1 billion.
+Later, in November 2022, Khara said the planned share sale of the bank's mutual fund subsidiary has been shelved for the time being.

-At 1.30 pm, shares of SBI were trading at Rs 583.70 apiece on the BSE, which was 1.15 percent lower than the previous day's close.
+On August 4, the bank's shares closed at Rs 573.20 apiece on the BSE, which was 2.93 percent lower than the previous day's close.

 Discover the latest business news, Sensex, and Nifty updates.
 Obtain Personal Finance insights, tax queries, and expert opinions on Moneycontrol or download the Moneycontrol App to stay updated!